Wait! Do you know what cookies are?

 Seers world’s leading Consent Management Platform is available here

-- Cookie audit or scan – to discover what cookies you are running on your website & what do you need to do to become compliant.
+- Firstly, Cookie audit or scan – to discover what cookies you are running on your website.
+And what do you need to do to become compliant.